maojrs/multiscaleRD/README.md

 ## Folder Organization

-* `multiscaleRD/Parameters_(example).py` contains mathematical (micro and macroscopic rates, diffusion coeeficient), numerical parameters (timestepsize, gridsize, boundarysize...) and computational parameters (number of parallel simulations)
+* `multiscaleRD/Parameters_(example).py` contains mathematical parameters (micro and macroscopic rates, diffusion coeeficient), numerical parameters (timestepsize, gridsize, boundarysize...) and computational parameters (number of parallel simulations)
 * In `multiscaleRD/FD_(example).py` we implemented the Finite Difference scheme for a RDE with homogeneous Neumann boundary conditions.
 * The `multiscaleRD/Coupling_(example).py` file runs many (here 30) parallel simulations.
 We recommend to adjust this file in such a way that the number of parallel simulations corresponds to the number of cores of the computer.
 * `multiscaleRD/Injection.py` and `multiscaleRD/Reaction.py` content the functions used in `multiscaleRD/Coupling_(example).py`:
- Functions from `multiscaleRD/Injection.py` return lists of positions of new particles injected from the continuous domain.
+ - Functions from `multiscaleRD/Injection.py` return lists of positions of new particles injected from the continuous domain.
 These lists are appended to the list of particles in `multiscaleRD/Coupling_(example).py`.
- In `multiscaleRD/Reaction.py` function for a  particle-based simulations (PBS) up to the second order are implemented, like proliferation (A->2A), dying (A->0) or the classical movement of particles calculated from the Euler-Muruyama scheme.
+ - In `multiscaleRD/Reaction.py` functions for a  particle-based simulations (PBS) up to the second order are implemented, like proliferation (A->2A), dying (A->0) or the classical movement of particles calculated from the Euler-Muruyama scheme.
 The functions are used in `multiscaleRD/Coupling_(example).py` and return for example list of positions of newly created particles.
-* `multiscaleRD/Plot_(example).py` calculates the mean-field creates hybrid plots, where the right part corresponds to the reference solution obtained through `multiscaleRD/FD_(example).py` and the left part to the average of the trajectories densities obtained from `multiscaleRD/Coupling_(example).py`.
+* `multiscaleRD/Plot_(example).py` calculates the mean-field creates hybrid plots and animations, where the right part corresponds to the reference solution obtained through `multiscaleRD/FD_(example).py` and the left part to the average of the trajectories densities obtained from `multiscaleRD/Coupling_(example).py`, see example below.

 ## Sample solution